 Term and Whole Life are Both Available

 When it comes to GI insurance, a term policy is usually the only affordable option for most people.
 This isn’t necessarily a bad thing if you were planning on buying a term policy anyway.
 For most people seeking this type of policy, term insurance makes the most sense anyway.
-There are some specific types of health complications that both have a high chance of causing mortality and a decent chance of a longer term survival, and this grey area is the most difficult to find the right coverage.
-To understand whether you should pursue term of whole life guaranteed issue insurance, you need to understand your health situation and odds or long term survival.
+There are some specific types of health complications that both have a high chance of causing mortality and a decent chance of a long-term survival, and this grey area is the most difficult to find the right coverage.
+To understand whether you should pursue term of whole life guaranteed issue insurance, you need to understand your health situation and odds or long-term survival.

 If you have an aggressive form of cancer, it probably does not make sense to purchase whole life, especially if your odds of surviving 5 years are low.
-If you beat the cancer, you can reapply for a standard policy when the cancer is in remission.
+If you beat cancer, you can reapply for a standard policy when the cancer is in remission.
 If you don’t, you want to pay the life insurance company as little as possible.

 If you have an illness such as COPD, or heart disease, you may live a long time but be unable to apply for a life insurance policy that requires underwriting.
 In cases such as these, you may want to consider whole life GI insurance because you may need the coverage for a long time.
-Only you and your Dr. can determine your odds, and you should compare prices of both policy types to understand what you can afford.
+Only you and your Dr. can determine your odds, and you should compare the prices of both policy types to understand what you can afford.

 Can Not Have a Claim in the First 2 Years and Return of Premium

-Usually a guaranteed issue policy will not pay a claim if a death occurs during the first two years of the policy.
+Usually, a guaranteed issue policy will not pay a claim if a death occurs during the first two years of the policy.
 In other words, the insured person needs to live at least 2 years after the policy purchase in order for the policy to pay out.
 If the insured person dies within the first 2 years, a company will often refund all of the premium paid and in addition to that, pay interest.

-The 2 year rule with return of premium protects both the insurance company from people buying policies on their death beds, and it protects the consumer with a premium return during that period.
+The 2-year rule with return of premium protects both the insurance company from people buying policies on their deathbeds, and it protects the consumer with a premium return during that period.
 The downside is that if the insured person dies within the first 2 years there is no life insurance coverage in place.

 Low Face Amount Limits- $15,000 to $50,000

 Because this is the highest risk type of policy for a life insurance company, there are severe limitations on the size of the death benefit.
-Usually a company will limit the size of the face amount to $25,000, but it will vary by company.
+Usually, a company will limit the size of the face amount to $25,000, but it will vary by company.
 Most companies will put a limit of between $15,000 and $50,000 on the death benefit.

 While it is nice to get the life insurance coverage if you don’t qualify for a standard policy, the low limits don’t practically provide much in form of security beyond paying for the funeral and maybe paying some debts.